 Many investors are unaware of the fact that monthly dividend stocks exist.
 But is it possible to make a solid monthly dividend income from your stocks?
 Let’s take a quick look at the best dividend stocks that will let you generate income every 30 days.

 STAG Industrial (NYSE: STAG)

-With a dividend of 4.28% and a real estate occupancy rate near 97%, Stag is an awfully tempting stock.
+This deal increases STAG’s capacity to recycle cash when opportunities present themselves over the rest of the year.
+With a dividend of 4.67% and a real estate occupancy rate above 98%, Stag is an awfully tempting stock.